Summer - A Gentle Ayurvedic Guide for Balance & Bliss

 Soothing Body, Mind & Home

 • Drinking water is a good place to start—sip room-temperature water throughout the day, or keep this hydrating drink on hand.
 In your meals, favour the sweet, bitter, and astringent tastes—these are naturally cooling and help to pacify pitta dosha.
 If vata is out of balance (due to excess stress), go easy on bitter foods, as they can increase dryness in the system.
+Note, that if you are vata dominant by nature (your prakriti) pay close attention that you are getting plenty of rest, managing your stress, going to bed when you’re tired, not over-exercising or multi-tasking or rushing around too much.

 • When cooking, choose spice combinations that offer not only flavour but also support internal balance.
 Cooling herbs and spices such as fennel, coriander, cumin, and cardamom are good to reach for.
 Check out my summer spice mix you can add to your summer dishes.
 Fresh herbs like cilantro, mint, dill, saffron, rosemary, rosehip are also soothing, and make beautiful additions to your spice blends.
-Floral herbs like rose buds, jasmine, and hibiscus can be enjoyed in teas, bringing cooling relief from the inside out.
+Floral herbs like rose petals, jasmine, and hibiscus can be enjoyed in teas, bringing cooling relief from the inside out.

 • Enjoy drinks like fresh coconut water (from mature coconuts) or a soothing herbal tea made with ¼ tsp rose petals, ¼ tsp fennel seeds, and a pinch of DGL (deglycyrrhizinated licorice) powder.